Reaper-Dhan/Cognizance2020/README.md

     result=math.sin(x)
     return result
 ```
-3. After creating the user-defined fuctions for all the operations, Let's create a list stating specific numbers to specific operations so that we can choose any specific operation to perform using a number.
+3. After creating the user-defined functions for all the operations, Let's create a list showing specific numbers to specific operations so that we can choose any specific operation to perform using a number.
 Here, print() function should be used so that the user of the calculator can see the list during execution.

 **(1-Add, 2-Subtract, 3-Product, 4-Division, 5-SquareRoot, 6-Power, 7-Remainder, 8-Square, 9-Absolute, 10-sin(x), 11-cos(x), 12-tan(x), 13-ceil, 14-floor)**

 4. Now, let's get the choice from the user which he/she wanted to do.

 5. Now, let's create a while loop with a condition, choice <== 14: i.e., If the choice chosen by the user is less than or equal to 14, then the loop gets executed.
-Orelse the control comes out.
+Or else the control comes out.
 ``` Python
 while choice <= 14:
 ```

-6. By using if...elif...else statements, we should create a set of code for getting the inputs required for the operation, and call the function that we should use for that operation.
+6. By using if...elif...else statements, we should create a set of code for getting the inputs (parameters) required for the operation, and call the function that we should use for that operation.

-*Syntax*
+*Syntax is...*
 ``` Python
 if <condition_1>:
      <Statements to get the parameters to perform the respective operation>